CHPGenetics/SCORED/README.md

 # To replace the original data with the refined data
 adata_transcript_refined = adata_transcript.copy()
 adata_transcript_refined.X = refined_matrix
-# No further normalization or scaling is needed
+# Data is normalized.
+Use log1p to adjust the scale if needed for your analysis.
 ```

 ### Advanced tutorial